Aliases for FASLG Gene

 GeneCards Summary for FASLG Gene

 FASLG (Fas Ligand) is a Protein Coding gene.
-Diseases associated with FASLG include autoimmune lymphoproliferative syndrome and lung cancer.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with FASLG include Autoimmune Lymphoproliferative Syndrome and Faslg-Related Autoimmune Lymphoproliferative Syndrome.
+Among its related pathways are PEDF Induced Signaling and Pathways in cancer.
 GO annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.
-An important paralog of this gene is TNF.
+An important paralog of this gene is TNFSF15.

 UniProtKB/Swiss-Prot for FASLG Gene